 Because some medications can harm a developing fetus, it is important to tell your health care provider about all of the medications you are taking, including herbal and dietary supplements.
 Even ibuprofen or aspirin can cause problems in pregnancy, particularly during the last 3 months.1

-Many women take medications to treat health problems during pregnancy, like diabetes, asthma, heartburn, or morning sickness.
+Many women take medications to treat health problems that first appeared during pregnancy, like diabetes, asthma, heartburn, or morning sickness.
 Other women take medications to treat conditions they had before they became pregnant.
 Often, your health care provider will encourage you to continue taking your medication.
 However, in some cases, a safer alternative may be available.2

 Additional information on medication safety during pregnancy can be found in the Resources for Consumers section.